Wanted by US, former Mozambican official appears in SA court

-A former Mozambican finance minister has appeared in a South African court following a U.S. extradition request in connection with an alleged $2 billion fraud scheme.
+A former Mozambican finance minister on Tuesday appeared in a South African court following a U.S. extradition request linked to a $2 billion loan scandal that plunged Mozambique into financial crisis.

-Manuel Chang sat in the dock on Tuesday as his lawyer argued for the release of the former minister, who was arrested at the main international airport in Johannesburg on Dec.
-29.
+Manuel Chang's lawyer argued for the release of the former minister, who was arrested at the main international airport in Johannesburg on Dec.
+29. Security was tight at the courthouse and several protesters stood outside, demanding that Chang and other suspects pay back any pilfered funds.
+The case was postponed until Wednesday.

-An indictment made public on Thursday in U.S. federal court in Brooklyn names Chang among a number of defendants.

 Digital Access For Only $0.99